-Air flows both through the outlets located in the instrument panel and those located on the floor.
+Air flows both through the outlets located in the instrument of the located in the instrument panel and those located on the floor.
 Air flows through the registers in the back of the center console, and under the front seats to the rear seat passengers.
 These registers can be closed to partially block airflow.
 The center console outlets deliver conditioned air while the floor outlets deliver heated air.